On to the (usually) nasty stuff: Certificates and Provisioning Profiles for iOS.

 Check before and after in your Apple Developer console to see if it worked.
 (You will also get a scary sounding “Your Certificate Has Been Revoked” email(s) from Apple.)

-match itself then can create brand new certificates and provisioning profiles in your account and commit them to the Git repo you provided earlier.
+fastlane match or the match action in a lanematch itself then can create brand new certificates and provisioning profiles in your account and commit them to the Git repo you provided earlier.

 You can do this by explicitly running fastlane match development or fastlane match appstore in the command line, or by just adding match to one for your existing lanes or a new lane: